winstonyang117/RaspiWiFi/Readme.md

 RaspiWiFi has been tested with the Raspberry Pi B+, Raspberry Pi 3, and Raspberry Pi Zero W.

-**Make sure each time after you revise the code, run "uninstall.py" then "initial_setup.py" to update the changes.**

 ### OS IMAGE USAGE:

 == Just burn the ".IMG" file attached to this release to an 8GB+ SD card.
 Boot your Raspberry Pi with the SD card and it will automatically boot into its AP Host (broadcast) mode with an SSID based on a unique id (the last four of your Pi's serial number).
 No input devices or displays necessary.
 Otherwise this is a base install of the current Raspbian Stretch, up to date as of the date of this release.

 ### SCRIPT-BASED INSTALLATION INSTRUCTIONS: